-When you complete your GST registration through myIR secure online services, in most cases you'll receive immediate confirmation of your GST number and registration details.
+When you complete your GST registration through myIR, in most cases you'll receive immediate confirmation of your GST number and registration details.
 Then, each time your GST return is due for filling, we'll advise you when the return is available in myIR for you to complete and submit by the due date.